tarotez/sortpipe/README.md

 ### Data processing pipeline

+Sample .bat files are in the directory "bat_files".
+They need to be edited so that paths match that of the installed environment.

 1. Run MATLAB/bin_file_generator/createData4Kilo.m to convert recordings to the bin format.
 The result will be in rawData_MNAME where MNAME is the identifier for the monkey.

-2. Run Documents/autokilo to apply kilosort to all files.
+2. Run Documents/autokilo to apply kilosort to all files in rawData_MNAME.
 The result will be in kiloSorted_MNAME.
-Some of the files are in the Phy format.
+Some of the files are in the Phy format, which cannot be read directly from Matlab.
+Hence the following steps are necessary for conversion.

-3. Click kilo2plexon.bat on the desktop to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
+3. Click kilo2plexon.bat to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
 It contains waveforms and spike times converted from files in kiloSorted in the Phy format.

 4. Start Plexon Offline Sorter.
 Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files, and do manual sorting.